 RETAINED.
-VIG Alternative M would be feasible, meet the project objectives, and reduce potentially significant effects of the proposed Valley-Ivyglen Project.
-Therefore, this alternative was retained for further consideration in the EIR.
+VIG Alternative M would-could be feasible, would meet the project objectives, and could reduce potentially significant effects of the proposed Valley-Ivyglen Project.
+Although the results of this preliminary screening analysis are inconclusive and it is unclear whether this alternative would be feasible, due to public interest, Therefore, this alternative was nevertheless retained for further consideration in the EIR.